typedb/typedb-docs/0001-typedb/03-admin/01-configuration.md

 ## Command line arguments

 Use command line arguments with the command `typedb server` to configure the server upon its launch.
-The command line arguments will overwrite any relevant settings from the config file.
+The command line arguments will override any relevant settings from the config file.

 All arguments must: